matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 Oh, man.
 I am already running at a pretty low res here.
 I am not sure.
 I think you might want to move up if it is a problem, because I want to try to get enough on the screen at one time.
-It is already tought, because I am leaving room for my simulation over here.
+It is already tough, because I am leaving room for my simulation over here.
 There is another seat here if you want.

 So, you know, the REPL.
 Here is a little Clojure.
 It is a Lisp.